-Since then examples of this kind, called Denjoy counterexamples, have been produced by many mathematicians (see \cite{Katok}, \cite{hall}, \cite{Yo}).
+Since then examples of this kind, called Denjoy counterexamples, have been constructed by many mathematicians.

-The aim of this paper is to construct a Denjoy counterexample with a flat interval disjoint to the wandering interval.
-We have been motivated to study this problem in order to understand particular flows on the two-dimensional torus called Cherry flows.
-In fact, the existence of such a Denjoy counterexample allows us to have some more information about the topological properties of the quasi-minimal set (for more details on the relation between circle maps with a flat interval and Cherry flows see \cite{aran}, \cite{on}, \cite{my}).
-For this reason we have studied the techniques used by Hall in \cite{hall} to construct a $\Cinf$ Denjoy counterexample and in the light of the recent results in the field of circle homeomorphisms we have found the following theorem:

-\begin{theo} Let $p$ be a point on the circle.
+In \cite{Katok} the author proves the existence of a Denjoy counterexample which is $\Cinf$ everywhere with the exception of one point which is a non-flat critical point for the function.
+In \cite{hall}, Hall constructs a $\Cinf$ Denjoy counterexample which has zero derivative in one or possibly two points which are flat critical points for the function.

+The idea of Hall is to construct the $\Cinf$ Denjoy counterexample as limit of successive perturbations of an initial continuous circle function with a flat interval.
+The idea is to remove in any step a portion of the flat interval containing the orbit of a initial fixed interval.
+This procedure generates in the limit a $\Cinf$ Denjoy counterexample with a flat critical point.
+If this process stops (in the case that the orbit of the initial fixed interval never enters in the flat interval) the author approximates his function with a $\Cinf$ circle endomorphism which has two critical points and without dense orbits (which is equivalent to be not conjugated to a rotation, see Lemma \ref{eq}).

+The first observation that we can do is that the latter case cannot happen.
+In fact the Denjoy counterexample produced in this case has critical points of bounded criticality and this is in contradiction with Yoccoz's result in \cite{Yo}.
+So Hall's construction always produces a $\Cinf$ Denjoy counterexample with only one flat critical point.

+In this paper we construct the Denjoy counterexample as in \cite{hall} as limit of successive perturbations of an initial circle function with a flat interval having the left boundary point of strictly positive left derivative.
+Modifying Hall's idea we are able to produce in the limit a Denjoy counterexample with only one flat half-critical point.
+More precisely: \begin{theo} Let $p$ be a point on the circle.